Vladimir-G4/TalentFlow/README.md

 ## **Backend Overview**
 The backend serves data scraped from LinkedIn profiles.
 The API provides multiple endpoints for accessing profile data, keywords, work experience, and education.
 The API is designed to be consumed by a React frontend.
+The API keys are stored in a .env file.

 ## **API Endpoints**
 The following API endpoints are available for the React frontend to consume: